Conner Youngblood on His Success with Spotify’s Playlist Pitch Tool

 Now Youngblood is focusing on his next step.
 Following a big 2018, he’s already working on his next album and plans to release a few new songs, as well as spending plenty of time on the road.
 He’s hoping to see even greater engagement with fans on Spotify and in person, and when asked about his next big goal, he remains wholly humble: “Honestly, as ironic as it sounds, probably getting on certain influential Spotify playlists.”

-Read more about the playlist submissions tool and how to use it here.
+Read more about the playlist pitch tool and how to use it here.